belveder79/NIUScooterHacking/README.md

 The biggest issue previously was to get the supply voltage to the ESP.
 The Relay board solves that elegantly now.
 And here's the catch:

-***We can now use the ULP mode listening on the TX line of the ESP32 to power it up and down once the scooter is powered on/off***.
+***We can now use the ULP mode listening on the RX line of the ESP32 to power it up and down once the scooter is powered on/off***.

 In a nutshell, over the RX/TX line the controller requests data from the battery, respectively the emulator.
-But it stops requesting data once it is powered off and the TX/RX lines stay silent.
+But it stops requesting data once it is powered off and the RX/TX lines stay silent.
 If there is no communication, the ESP32 recognizes this and goes into ultra deep sleep mode, as there's a timer in the script which checks if there has been any communication with the controller recently.
 On timer expiration, it calls the sleep script.

 The Berry script currently waits for ***30 seconds*** before sending the ESP to sleep.
 In ULP mode, it listens on GPIO 14 and if there is an edge detected, it turns on automatically.